isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### General considerations

+**Isomer does not support any form of Javascript or animations.**&nbsp;We are designed for informational and static websites only.

+**Isomer has placed restrictions on certain actions to follow government compliance regulations,**&nbsp;such as disallowing the deletion of required pages (e.g. privacy, terms of use).

 ~~- **All site edits and configurations must be done on IsomerCMS**, and we may drop support for websites that make edits through other means.~~

 - **We limit each image or file size uploaded to 5MB** to ensure fast loading times, but you can upload larger files to [go.gov.sg](https://go.gov.sg/#/) and link to them on a page.

 - We do not provide pages specific restricted access but do note that all changes are tracked (even a single full stop you add to or remove from the page).
 That being said, do make changes to your site responsibly as all these changes are being tracked.

-### Technical considerations
-&gt; Should this be about Isomer tech stack?
-As well as type of websites + info level e.g. open closed or wtv?
-Maybe can be another page

-- **Isomer hosts all website content on Github – making them publicly available.** This includes the URL of your staging and production site.
-Isomer has [security measures](https://guide-cms.isomer.gov.sg/faq/security) to avoid unauthorized changes to your live site, and generally these links are hard to find unless specifically looked for.
-(?Repo privatisation?)

-- **Isomer does not support any form of Javascript or animations.** We are designed for informational and static websites only.

-- **Isomer has placed restrictions on certain actions to follow government compliance regulations,** such as disallowing the deletion of required pages (e.g. privacy, terms of use).

-- **Isomer uses [KeyCDN](https://www.keycdn.com/about) as our CDN provider** to make sure sites are always up.
-It also helps protect us against DDOS attacks. **(Is this necessary)**

-- **All content hosted on Isomer is passed to ~~Netlify~~ Amplify** to be deployed as staging and production sites, which is how staging links are produced. **(Is this necessary)**

 ### Support and cost